pirakd/gene_name_translator/README.md

 ### Data Source

-All data is taken from https://www.genenames.org
+-- Official genes names are taken from https://www.genenames.org.
+-- Old names list is taken from NCBI gene history dataset that can be found at: https://ftp.ncbi.nih.gov/gene/DATA/ , last updated: 2021-12-05 21:23.